TheArturthur/CoppermindScraper/Cosmere/Southern Scadrian.md

 The Southern Scadrians have a tradition of wearing masks, with each of the five peoples of the continent having its own mask-wearing rules and customs.
 They have natural low body temperatures, which is related to their cold intolerance.
 There is also a group called the [[Deniers of Masks\|Deniers of Masks]] that the other Southern Scadrians oppose, but nothing is known about them other than the fact that they are very dangerous.
 The Sovereign had priests accompanying him who did not belong to any of the current Southern peoples living.
 Not much is known about them.
-The Southern Scadrians may be the men of "red and gold" that [[Miles Dagouter\|Miles Dagouter]] refers to shortly before his death.

 ### Nations
-The Southern Scadrians are divided into different nations.
-So far, the names of three have been revealed.
+The Southern Scadrians were divided into five different nations, however following the discovery of the Northern Scadrians their politics changed until they united under the banner of single nation, the [[Malwish Consortium\|Malwish Consortium]].
+So far, the names of three of these previous nations have been revealed:

 The **Malwish** wear red masks that change according to their profession or their mood.
 Allik Neverfar and Jordis are Malwish.
 Dancing is very important to them, so much so that they have been known to give harsh (although friendly) punishment just for getting the steps to a dance wrong.
+Following the discovery of the Northern Continent, the Malwish took over diplomatic relations with the Basin, and the majority of Southerners who visited the North were from there.
+They were the only tribe who sent an ambassador up.
+It is under their banner that the Southern Nations united.
+Some of the researchers on [[Canticle\|Canticle]] view Malwish as a civilized language.

 The people known as the **Hunters** receive one mask at birth, which is replaced by a second mask upon reaching adulthood.
 This second mask eventually grows into the skin.
 The Hunters were warriors before the Ice Death, but now they search for the cause of the cataclysm that ruined their society.
 They took an airship to find the Bands of Mourning, intending to destroy them.